frabjous/jhap-templates/documentation/typesetting_guide.md

   \newunicodechar{▷}{\ensuremath{\triangleright}}
 ---
 ```

 The first braces after the `\newunicodechar` command should contain the unicode symbol itself, and the second the LaTeX command to be used in its place.
 Wrap the command in `\ensuremath{…}` if it is a math mode symbol.
-Use `\usepackage{XXX}` before the `\newunicode` command if it requires a special LaTeX package.
+Use `\usepackage{XXX}` before the `\newunicodechar` command if it requires a special LaTeX package.

 To find an appropriate LaTeX command for a symbol, consult the [Comprehensive LaTeX Symbols List](https://tug.ctan.org/info/symbols/comprehensive/symbols-letter.pdf), or draw the symbol with [DeTeXify](https://detexify.kirelabs.org/classify.html).